-Investing in automated storage and retrieval systems—such as horizontal carousels, vertical carousels, vertical buffer modules (VBMs) and vertical lift modules (VLMs) – optimizes manual picking processes, which leads to reduced warehouse costs and increased profits.
+Investing in automated storage and retrieval systems—such as Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules or Horizontal Carousel Modules – optimizes manual picking processes, which leads to reduced warehouse costs and increased profits.
 That’s because, by implementing automation, multiple areas of a manufacturing or distribution facility will benefit from savings in inventory accessibility, floor space, time, improved ergonomics and better accuracy.

 1. Reduce Warehouse Labor Costs

 How much labor does your picking operation require?